-Confined space entry is a process that needs to be handled with caution.
-You should always err on the side of safety.
-Your life and the lives of others may depend on it.
-Let’s talk about the approach to the confined space.
-After you’ve hooked up all of your equipment and you’re sampling the area, you should sample the area as you approach—and you don’t want to approach it directly.
-For example, you may want to stand upwind or off to the side; you don’t want to be in the direct flow of the gas that could be escaping or evacuating from that space.
-Once you’ve safely approached your confined space, and you begin to sample, we need to take things like stratification of gases into consideration.
+The first step you should consider is the approach to the confined space.
+After you’ve checked and prepared your equipment, you should sample the atmosphere from a safe location.
+For example, you may want to stand upwind or off to the side of the entrance — you don’t want to be in the direct flow of any gas that could be escaping or evacuating from the space.
+Once you’ve safely approached the confined space and you’ve begun taking samples, you need to take things like stratification of gases into consideration.

-We’re going to sample each of those different levels within that space.
-Typically we use a four-foot rule—you’re going to sample those levels or intervals every four feet through the entire depth of your space.
-If your space happens to be less than 12 feet, you could go with a simple top, middle, and bottom entry, and that would cover most of your areas.
+You will sample each different level within the confined space using the four-foot rule—you should sample the levels or intervals approximately every four feet through the entire depth of your space.
+If your space happens to be smaller than 12 feet deep, sampling at the top, middle, and bottom will cover most of your areas.

-Let’s take a look at the equipment that we’re going to use for this demonstration or what you might find in your confined space entry.
-For this demonstration, I’m going to use the Ventis MX4, but this also applies to the Ventis Pro Series, the MX6 iBrid, and even the Ventis slide-on pump.
-For the sampling accessories, I’ll be using the stainless steel extendable probe, but we also have different lengths and varieties of sampling tubing or even the polycarbonate probe.
+Let’s take a look at the equipment that you might find in your confined space entry.
+These instructions cover the Ventis MX4, but the information also applies to the Ventis Pro5, the MX6 iBrid, and even the Ventis slide-on pump.
+For the sampling accessories, this guide uses the stainless-steel extendable probe, but different lengths and varieties of sampling tubing or even the polycarbonate probe are available.

 Let’s walk through an example.
-A worker is in the field and drops a line into a confined space vessel, and it has a filter on the end of it, and that filter pulls in a contaminant—so what do they do in the field?
-They remove that filter and continue sampling.
-Next, they contaminate the line.
-That line becomes contaminated and then ultimately it leads back to the filter in the equipment.
-So what did they finally do?
-They removed the filter from the pump and ultimately it causes contamination inside the pump.
+A worker is in the field and drops a line into a confined space vessel.
+The line has a filter on the end of it, and that filter pulls in a contaminant—so what does the worker do next?
+Removes the filter and continues sampling.
+Then, the sampling line becomes contaminated and it leads back to the filter in the equipment.
+What do they finally do?
+Remove the filter from the pump and it finally contaminates the inside of the pump.
 Filters are cheap, but pumps are expensive.
 Always use filtration when you are sampling.
 The importance of this cannot be stressed enough.

-Next, we’re going to inspect and test our sampling accessories and our pump.
-It’s assumed that you’ve already conducted the four steps of safe operation, either using a DSX Docking Station or similar.
+Before inspecting and testing your sampling accessories and pump, you must conduct the four steps of safe operation using a DSX Docking Station or similar.
 You can also perform the steps using your manual calibration and bump testing equipment.
 Let’s quickly review those four steps.